riyasingh1004/Campusfy/README.md

 # Flask-Tutorials
-The various steps followed while learning flask
+The repository containts the code written by me while learing the flask framework.